A network-driven framework for enhancing gene-disease association studies in coronary artery disease: Methods

-\begin{itemize} \item Use Ridge regression exclusively, as it demonstrated comparable performance to other methods (e.g., Lasso, and Elastic Net) during validation. \item Focus on GRNs reconstructed using the \textit{Findr-P} causal network approach, validated as the best-performing network reconstruction method. \item Leverage parameters derived from our prediction model to assess CAD-specific gene-disease associations. \end{itemize}
+\begin{itemize} \item Using Bayesian Ridge regression to predict gene expression, as it demonstrated comparable performance to other methods (e.g.,Ridge, Lasso, and Elastic Net) during validation. \item Focus on GRNs reconstructed using the \textit{Findr-P} causal network approach (\ref{eq:findr-p}), validated as the best-performing network reconstruction method. \item Leverage parameters derived from our prediction model, and GWAS-summary statistics to assess gene-disease associations. \end{itemize}